beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

     - [Attributes on local functions](#attributes-on-local-functions)
   - [Conclusion](#conclusion)

-## Introduction and Overview
+## Introduction

-- In C# 9.0, several significant features were introduced, enhancing the language's capabilities and developer productivity.
+In C# 9.0, several significant features were introduced, enhancing the language's capabilities and developer productivity.
 This version emphasizes simplifying common coding scenarios, supporting immutable data models, and enhancing pattern matching for more expressive and concise code.
 Notably, C# 9.0 brings in records for creating immutable reference types with value-based equality, enabling more predictable code, especially in multithreaded environments.
 Init-only properties allow for immutable object creation with object initializers, providing a flexible yet secure way to work with data that does not change after its initial creation.

-- Top-level statements reduce the boilerplate code required for simple programs, making it easier to get started with C# projects.
+Top-level statements reduce the boilerplate code required for simple programs, making it easier to get started with C# projects.
 The introduction of pattern matching enhancements, including relational and logical patterns, offers more powerful and readable conditional logic constructions.
 Performance improvements for high-performance computing scenarios are achieved through native sized integers and function pointers, facilitating efficient interoperation with unmanaged code and memory operations.
 The suppression of the `localsinit` flag and the addition of module initializers further contribute to performance optimization and flexibility in initializing modules.

-- Furthermore, C# 9.0 extends its language features with target-typed new expressions, static anonymous functions, and covariant return types, among others, providing developers with more tools to write efficient and clean code.
+Furthermore, C# 9.0 extends its language features with target-typed new expressions, static anonymous functions, and covariant return types, among others, providing developers with more tools to write efficient and clean code.
 The expansion of pattern matching capabilities and the introduction of records represent a significant step towards supporting modern programming patterns, such as immutable data structures, which are essential for concurrent programming models.
 Overall, C# 9.0 continues to evolve the language, making it more powerful, expressive, and suited to a wide range of programming tasks.

 ## New Features

 ### Records

-- C# 9.0 introduces a new type called "records," designed to make it easier to create immutable reference types.
+C# 9.0 introduces a new type called "records," designed to make it easier to create immutable reference types.
 Unlike traditional classes where equality is based on object reference, records offer value-based equality.
 This means two record instances are considered equal if they have the same values for all their properties, regardless of whether they are the same instance.

-- Records are particularly useful for defining data models where you do not expect the data to change once it's been created.
+Records are particularly useful for defining data models where you do not expect the data to change once it's been created.
 This immutability is achieved through the use of "init" properties, which can only be set during object initialization.
 After a record is created, its properties cannot be changed, promoting safer and more predictable code, especially in multithreaded environments.

-- This feature streamlines data modeling, especially for applications like data transfer objects (DTOs), where records can provide a concise, readable syntax for defining data structures, along with built-in behavior for value equality comparisons.
+This feature streamlines data modeling, especially for applications like data transfer objects (DTOs), where records can provide a concise, readable syntax for defining data structures, along with built-in behavior for value equality comparisons.

 - **Basic Record Example**